 An ANCOVA analysis would be carried out on the data in R to determine if there is a significant interaction effect between age and step count on sleep quality or if there are main effects of the two explanatory variables.
 Using a Normal Q-Q plot and residuals vs fitted plot the model would be checked for normality of residuals, homogeneity of variance and linearity of the data.
 If the data fits these assumptions, then the ANCOVA model can then be used to determine the relationship between the variables in question.
 If there is a significant interaction effect between age and step count on sleep quality, then the size of the effect can be extracted.
 Moreover, the equations of the regression lines for each step count group and age can be calculated and plotted on a scatterplot to display the data.
 These lines can be used to predict how quality of sleep is affected given a daily step count and age.

+I think this was really good.
+You outlined the gap in the literature and addressed it in a reasonable way.
+You considered statistical, ethical and logistical problems well.
+I think you could have done with a formal power analysis, and to outline if you are rewarding people for participation.
+Would there be different uptake in the experiment between age groups?
+IE will you just get a load of students?
+Are you ensuring you get a good age range?
+Also remember that a picture speaks a thousand words, so some kind of summary of your experimental design would be great.
+That said you described it all very clearly.

+A-

 References

 Berryhill, S. et al. (2020) ‘Effect of wearables on sleep in healthy individuals: a randomized crossover trial and validation study’, Journal of Clinical Sleep Medicine : JCSM : Official Publication of the American Academy of Sleep Medicine, 16(5), pp. 775–783. doi:10.5664/jcsm.8356.